cosmos/cosmos-sdk/docs/docs/basics/00-app-anatomy.md

 `Keepers` are generally defined in a file called `keeper.go`.
 It contains the `keeper`'s type definition and methods.

-The `keeper` type definition generally consists of:
+The `keeper` type definition generally consists of the following:

 * **Key(s)** to the module's store(s) in the multistore.
 * Reference to **other module's `keepers`**.
 Only needed if the `keeper` needs to access other module's store(s) (either to read or write from them).